Trifluoroacetic acid

-Trifluoroacetic acid (TFA) is a synthetic organofluorine compound with the chemical formula CF_{3}CO_{2}H. It belongs to the subclass of per- and polyfluoroalkyl substances (PFASs) known as ultrashort-chain perfluoroalkyl acids (PFAAs).
-TFA is not produced biologically or abiotically and is commonly used in organic chemistry for various purposes.
-It is the most abundant PFAS found in the environment.
+Trifluoroacetic acid (TFA) is an organofluorine compound with the chemical formula CF_{3}CO_{2}H. It belongs to the subclass of per- and polyfluoroalkyl substances (PFASs) known as ultrashort-chain perfluoroalkyl acids (PFAAs).
+TFA, which is only produced industrially, is commonly used in organic chemistry.
+In the form of its conjugate base trifluoroacetate, it is the most abundant PFAS found in the environment.

-It is a haloacetic acid, with all three of the acetyl group's hydrogen atoms replaced by fluorine atoms.
+It is a haloacetic acid, with all three of the acetyl group's hydrogen atoms replaced by fluorine.
 It is a colorless liquid with a vinegar-like odor.
-TFA is a stronger acid than acetic acid, having an acid ionisation constant, K_{a}, that is approximately 34,000 times higher, as the highly electronegative fluorine atoms and consequent electron-withdrawing nature of the trifluoromethyl group weakens the oxygen-hydrogen bond (allowing for greater acidity) and stabilises the anionic conjugate base.
+TFA is a stronger acid than acetic acid is, having an acid ionisation constant, K_{a}, that is approximately 50,000 times higher, as the highly electronegative fluorine atoms and consequent electron-withdrawing nature of the trifluoromethyl group weakens the oxygen–hydrogen bond (allowing for greater acidity) and stabilises the anionic conjugate base.

-Synthesis
+History

+In 1922, Frédéric Swarts synthesised trifluoroacetic acid, or rather its sodium salt, and investigated its physicochemical properties.

+Formation

 TFA is prepared industrially by the electrofluorination of acetyl chloride or acetic anhydride, followed by hydrolysis of the resulting trifluoroacetyl fluoride: